open-amos/.github/profile/README.md

 - Documentation: [https://docs.amos.tech](https://docs.amos.tech)
 - Issues: Use GitHub Issues within each subproject
 - Contributions: PRs welcome for connectors, mappings, transformations, tests, and documentation

+## Licensing

+AMOS is currently in public preview.
+Each subproject README describes its temporary licensing terms.
+Final open-source or source-available licenses will be published before the 1.0 release.